ioos/soundcoop/README.md

 ## Jupyter Notebooks
 ### 0_download_data
-**download_ESONS_from_rw**: This notebook shows how to access HMD netCDF files recorded at the ESONS listening site from the Axiom Data Science Research Workspace
+**download_ESONS_from_rw**: This notebook shows how to access HMD netCDF files recorded at the ESONS listening site from the Axiom Data Science Research Workspace.

 **download_JOMOPANS_from_rw**: This notebook shows how to access one-third octave sound levels recorded at a listening site in the North Sea as part of the [JOMOPANS project](https://northsearegion.eu/jomopans/).
-Originally accessed from the [ICES database](https://www.ices.dk/data/data-portals/Pages/Continuous-Noise.aspx), the HDF files were translated into netCDF and are hosted on the Axiom Data Science Research Workspace
+Originally accessed from the [ICES database](https://www.ices.dk/data/data-portals/Pages/Continuous-Noise.aspx), the HDF files were translated into netCDF and are hosted on the Axiom Data Science Research Workspace.

 **use_minio_to_access_GCP**: This notebook shows how to download files from Google Cloud Platform, specifically SB03 HMD netCDFs from the NCEI SoundCoop bucket on GCP.